pheckenlively123/ultraSimpleStress/README.md

 # Real World Usage

-I recommend using this small benchmark with the UNIX time function.
+I recommend using this small benchmark with the UNIX time command.
 The example below shows how this is useful.

 ```
 Patricks-MacBook-Air:ultraSimpleStress patrickheckenlively$ time ./ultraSimpleStress -doShaTest -iterations 50000 -threads 8